Everything you need to know about flexible solar panels (and 4 recommended products)

-The individual wafers are thick enough that they aren’t flexible.
+In a conventional panel, the individual wafers are thick and not flexible.
 But it turns out that if you cut silicon wafers thin enough, they gain flexibility while retaining their photovoltaic properties.

-The result is a solar cell that can bend at about 30 degree angle.
+The result is a solar cell that can bend at about a 30 degree angle.
 While this is less flexible than thin-film solar, it’s well suited for a lot of applications where you want the solar panel to conform to a curved surface, such as the roof of an RV.

 Plus, these cells can be made of the same silicon as conventional panels, including high efficiency monocrystalline, gaining the benefit of economies of scale.
 For example, SunPower uses their Maxeon cells in both conventional rigid solar panels as well as their line of flexible panels.

 Given the benefits, you might wonder why all solar panels aren’t made to be flexible.
 Well, there are some tradeoffs.

 Because of the thinner silicon, flexible solar cells are more delicate.
 Also, instead of being protected by a thick layer of glass and a rigid alumimum frame, they are attached to flexible sheets subjecting them to more stress over their lifetime.
 Eventually, wiring can fail or cells can crack.